LarkspurCA/androidweardocs/wearable.rst

 Wearable Application Launch
 =============================

-By Michael Hahn, November 2014
+By Michael Hahn, April 2015

 Android wearable devices have an Android operating system, so you can develop  applications for wearables much as you do for handheld devices.
 Simple handheld apps can potentially run in a standalone mode on the wearable, without being paired with a handheld.
 More commonly however, wearable apps work in conjunction with a handheld for voice recognition, Internet access, and other services.